 Additionally she directed the 2017 production of “Hairspray” and played Prudy Pingleton

 Debra was a founding member, president and executive director for ACTA (Actors for Charity Theatrical Alliance) in Miami; former Board Member of The Miami Children’s Theater; founding member, chairman and artistic & executive director of The Miami Acting Company; founding member, executive producing artistic director of The Friends of Key Largo Cultural Center and former member of the Advisory Committee to the Florida Keys Council of the Arts.

 Debra has been awarded and recognized for her philanthropic endeavors by the University of Miami’s Scholarship Fund, Gulliver’s Cultural Arts Department and she is the recipient of a Special Commitment award for The Children’s Home Society of Miami and has been recognized for mentoring graduates from the University of Miami’s School of Business.

 Debra graduated from Vassar College and attended the Wharton School of Business of Continuing Professional Education.
-Her full time occupation for the last 30 years she has served as head trader and General Partner and is currently senior vice president of Gintel and Company, The Gintel Family Foundation and also manages the Ollie G., LLC trust.
+She is also a former Gulliver Trustee.
+Her full time occupation for the last 30 years has been as head trader and General Partner and formerc senior vice president of Gintel and Company, The Gintel Family Foundation, and the Ollie G., LLC trust.